 It’s good to think about your permalinks before you actually start using WordPress.
 Permalinks (the name already gives it away) are meant to be permanent.
 So, once you’ve set them, you really shouldn’t change them again.

 If you, however, do decide to change your permalinks, the URLs of your posts will change.
 This means search engines can no longer find your posts, as they’ve indexed the old permalink.
 Visitors coming to your site via search engines will end up on your site with an error message saying the post could not be found.
 The infamous 404 error message.
 You want to avoid those at all cost.

 There you have it.
-These are the most common (beginner) mistakes made in WordPress.
+These are the most common mistakes WordPress users need help with.
 Although you may have noticed a few things listed here that are not just mistakes beginners make.
-Make sure you avoid these and you’re well under way working on your WordPress site.
+Make sure you avoid these and you’re well under way with your WordPress site.